Prisoners' rights in New Zealand: Prisoners' mental health

 Prisoners are up to five times more likely to be affected by mental health disorders and illnesses than the general public.
 The rate of prisoner suicide is 11 times higher than that of the general public.
 Section 75(1) of the Corrections Act 2004 provides that a prisoner is entitled to receive medical treatment that is reasonably necessary.

-All male prisoners over the age of 18 years are old, on their arrival to prison, are screened for any mental health issues.
+All male prisoners over the age of 18 years, on their arrival to prison, are screened for any mental health issues.
 If deemed in need of “mild or moderate” treatment they are then referred to the prison doctor or to a specialist provided by the District Health Board.

 In 2010 the National Health Committee published a report looking into prisoners mental health.
 The prison environment was clearly identified as being a contributing factor for reasons including overcrowding, assaults, sexual abuse, illicit drugs, frequent strip searches and separation from family networks.
 In the same report, a number of key issues were identified; including detrimental environmental factors, poor identification and treatment of mental health issues and conflict over whose responsibility prisoners mental health is, given it is not a core function of the Department of Corrections.

 Antonie Dixon exemplifies the failures identified above.
 In 2009, Mr Dixon committed suicide inside his at-risk cell.
 This was after several previous attempts inside the same prison.
 In his final moments, prison officers waited 7 minutes for other prison officers as back up, before entering the cell.
 It was held by Coroner Gary Evans that had Mr Dixon been correctly referred to mental health services, then he would still have been alive today.